ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.seq/README.md

 ### 0.0.5 (2020-09-23)

-- (o0shojo0o) add param SystemName for display in Seq
+- (o0shojo0o) added param SystemName for display in Seq

 ### 0.0.4 (2020-09-23)